smythp/eloud/README.md

     (require 'eloud)

-If you don't hear a voice after calling `M-x eloud-mode`, you need to manually set the path to the Espeak speech server.
+If you don't hear a voice after calling `M-x eloud-mode`, you need to manually set the path to the Espeak speech synthesizer.

     (setq eloud-espeak-path "/usr/local/bin/espeak")